 Freelancers in the creative industries are losing an estimated £5,394 per year due to unpaid work, according to new research by the Association of Independent Professionals and the Self Employed.

 Those surveyed spent an average of 31 chargeable days in the past two years undertaking projects without pay.
-This apparently included scenarios where free work was pre-agreed, as well as those where an expected fee was not paid.
+It included scenarios where free work was pre-agreed, as well as those where an expected fee was not paid.

 Whatever the reason, there are ways to ensure you get paid for all your freelance work.
-Here, we will try to help you protect yourself, so you can avoid any problems in future.
+Here, we will try to help you protect yourself so that you can avoid any problems in future.

 Do some detective work

-Before you jump into bed with a new client, it’s important you carry out a little detective work.
+Before you jump into bed with a new client, you must carry out a little detective work.
 Besides, you know nothing about this company or whether they can be trusted – so why would you go ahead and work for them without being cautious?

 Manage expectations as soon as possible